Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

-Further, we define a much stronger combinatorial invariant, which conjecturally separates all isotopy classes of degree 4 Morse polynomials (up to reflections in ${\mathbb R}^2$).
-All possible values of this invariant can be (and actually have been) algorithmically calculated.
-All these possible values are realized by real polynomials in Sections \ref{reaax0}--\ref{reaax2}.
+In this subsection, we describe a much stronger combinatorial invariant which in particular separates all isotopy classes of degree four Morse polynomials with non-discriminantal principal parts up to reflections in ${\mathbb R}^2$.

-First, with any {\em generic} Morse polynomial $f$ from one of our classes $X_9^{\ast}$ (i.e. with a Morse polynomial of this class, all whose critical values are different and not equal to zero) we associate a set of its discrete topological invariants, called the {\em virtual morsification}.
+First, with any {\em generic} Morse polynomial $f$ we associate a set of its discrete topological invariants, called a {\em virtual Morse function}.